 This video is available in different languages

-This short video demonstrates various methods of wrapping or swaddling a newborn baby.
-Wrapping is soothing for some babies and can reduce the risk of SIDS by keeping babies on their backs during sleep.
+This short video demonstrates different ways to wrap or swaddle a newborn baby.
+Wrapping is soothing for some babies and can reduce the risk of SUDI (including SIDS and fatal sleeping accidents) by keeping babies on their backs during sleep.

 Toddlers and preschoolers